TonyMSc/rl_first_project/report.md

 ![](images/scenario8.png)
 ![](images/scenario9.png)
 # Analysis of results
+Holding the same hyperparameters constant, Double DQN and Dueling DQN did achieve the goal with fewer episodes than DQN.
+Prioritized experience replay seems to increase the number of episodes to reach the goal of an average score of 13.
+This may be due to the small problem size and limited states.
+Prioritized experience replay may be more useful in a larger more complex problem. \
+Adding complexity to the model (additional layers and nodes) made a noticeable difference in performance.
+Additional layers and nodes would increase the score early in training vs. a simpler model and reach the goal with fewer episodes.
+However, based on the graph it does look like a more complex model has more oscillation between episodes vs. a simpler model that has a more linear trend upward.

 # Ideas for Future Work
 **Neural Net Architecture**-Possibly use a CNN layer with the feed forward neural net to help identify colors.
 Experiment with different number of layers and neuron combinations.
 **Aditional Experiments**-Experiment with with a Dueling DDQN and other extensions of the DQN such as: